The information below is from the National Institute on Drug Abuse:

 These extracts can deliver extremely large amounts of THC to the body, and their use has sent some people to the emergency room.
 Another danger is in preparing these extracts, which usually involves butane (lighter fluid).
 A number of people have caused fires and explosions and have been seriously burned from using butane to make extracts at home."

-Marijuana use can have mild to severe effects, depending on how it is consumed, how much someone smokes, and how frequently they smoke.
-Frequent marijuana use can lead to problem solving and memory issues, lower life and job satisfaction, and users can develop a substance use disorder.
+Cannabis use can have mild to severe effects, depending on how it is consumed, how much someone smokes, and how frequently they smoke.
+Frequent cannabis use can lead to problem solving and memory issues, lower life and job satisfaction, and users can develop a substance use disorder.

 Please see this resource below from the National Institute on Drug Abuse for more information on marijuana's short and long term effects, and how THC levels have greatly increased over time: Marijuana (Drug facts)

-The overview term medical marijuana, does not refer to one specific type of marijuana that is medicine.
+The overview term medical cannabis, does not refer to one specific type of cannabis that is medicine.
 It refers to using the whole plant or its extracts to treat pain and other conditions.
 This is an emerging field, and while patients have reported some positive effects in terms of pain control, it is not regulated by the FDA.
-The FDA ha approved two medicines that use marijuana extract, but have not approved smoking the plant for medical use.
-Several states have legalized or moved towards legalizing marijuana for medical use for a variety of chronic pain conditions.
-There is still much research that needs to be done to determine the effectiveness of medical marijuana and if there are any adverse health risks for patients.
+The FDA ha approved two medicines that use cannabis extract, but have not approved smoking the plant for medical use.
+Several states have legalized or moved towards legalizing cannabis for medical use for a variety of chronic pain conditions.
+There is still much research that needs to be done to determine the effectiveness of medical cannabis and if there are any adverse health risks for patients.